The BEST Teriyaki Beef Meatballs

 Instructions

-7. 7Sprinkle with sesame seeds and sliced green onions (if desired), and serve warm with toothpicks or mini forks, and with remaining sauce for dipping.
+- 7Before serving, sprinkle with sesame seeds and the reserved chopped green onions.
+Serve warm with toothpicks or mini forks, with extra sauce for dipping if desired.

 Nutrition — Per Serving